daniraymundo/traffic-volume-regression/README.md

 ### Feature Importance:

-* Temperature and percentage of cloud cover were consistently the two most important features affecting the prediction of traffic volume across the two models.
+* **Temperature** and **percentage of cloud cover** were consistently the two most important features affecting the prediction of traffic volume across the two models.
 The rest of the features' contributions were minimal.
-This suggests the absence of more meaningful features than can influence and better predict traffic volume.
+This suggests the absence of more meaningful features that can influence and better predict traffic volume.

-# Recommendations:
+# Recommendations

 Based on the insights and findings above, I would recommend GMetro to consider the following:

 * Traffic volume is influenced by a lot of factors and the dataset is very limited.
-It lacks meaningful features that could better explain the variations.
-Collect additional data to provide the model with a broader, more diverse foundation for learning.
-This could include exact date and timestamps and other factors such as road closures, accidents, and special events.
+It lacks meaningful features that could better explain the variations. **Collect additional data** to provide the model with a broader, more diverse foundation for learning.
+This could include **exact dates and timestamps** and other factors such as **road closures, accidents, and special events.**

 * Since the model achieved the target success metric, its predictions are reliable enough for dynamic decisions such as adjusting traffic signals, deploying congestion measures, or planning transit services.
-It will enable GMetro to move from static traffic schedules to responsive, real-time strategies.
-Deploy the model in the pilot phase, keeping in mind that it works best for predicting volumes during high-traffic situations but it is not optimized for predictions on very low traffic periods.
+It will enable GMetro to move from static traffic schedules to responsive, real-time strategies. **Deploy the model in the pilot phase**, keeping in mind that it **works best for predicting volumes during high-traffic situations** but it is **not optimized for predictions on very low traffic periods.**

-# Assumptions and Caveats:
+# Assumptions and Caveats

 Throughout the analysis, multiple assumptions were made to manage challenges with the data.
 These assumptions and caveats are noted below: